MosyMosy/LN_TTA/README.md

 ## Reproducing the results
-please run:
-Set the GPU id inside the commands_lntta.sh bash commands_lntta.sh

-to reproduce all results.
+please Set the GPU id inside the commands_lntta.sh and run it to reproduce all results.